atkrish0/echochamber/README.md

 # echochamber
-A repository to house research replications in quantitative finance
+A repository to house research replications in quantitative finance.

+### Initial list of papers:

+Ideas: QuantArb Substack